darkocejkov/darkocejkov/README.md

 ### Thank you for checking out my page!
-I am a junior full-stack developer with 2+ years of professional experience working in a fast-paced environment.
+I am a web developer with a focus on frontend, but a future vision for full-stack developing.
+2+ years of professional experience working in a fast-paced environment.
 I have unparalleled passion for developing in both front and back-end applications.
 I enjoy full-stack development because it's a great way to balance creativity and technicality.

 I specialize in building beautiful and eye-catching visuals for front-end client-facing work, while managing high-performance scalable back-end architecture.
 There's nothing more challenging and interesting than to design a beautiful user experience, while supporting it with efficient infrastructure.
 I have started learning to love system designing and the process of planning.